William-Krug/sql-to-do-list/README.md

 _Duration: 1 Weekend_

 This project was an exercise in utilizing the full stack to create a To Do List.
 The front end was rendered with HTML, CSS, JavaScript, and jQuery for form input and task rendering.
 Node and Express were used to ping the server and request task display, creation, updates, and deletes.
-Postgress and Postico were used to set up the server and store the tasks until they were no longer needed.
+Postgres and Postico were used to set up the server and store the tasks until they were no longer needed.

 To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)